-The world class climber – Adam Ondra was seen on TV to have completed a famous route called Golpe De Estado here.
+The world-class climber – Adam Ondra was seen on TV to have completed a famous route called Golpe De Estado here in Siurana.

 We started the next day with a simple breakfast, packed some fruit/ crackers and drinks before heading out to our first climbing spot!
 The morning was a bit chilly but it got really nice and toasty when we reached our first climbing spot, and we could see the golden sunlight reflecting off the walls.

-Cez from etramping was an amazing belayer, and before long I was up on the wall with the amazing view of the surrounding mountains.
+Cez from ETramping was an amazing belayer, and before long I was up on the wall with the amazing view of the surrounding mountains.
 It was truly breathtaking.
 Even in winter, there is a lot of greenery spotted, and a little river running through right at the base.
-Generally all year round is great to climb, but try to avoide Jul and Aug which are the hot seasons.
+Generally, all year round is great to climb, but try to avoid Jul and Aug which are the hot seasons.

-Start the day nice and bright at 9am so as to maximise the daylight.
+Start the day nice and bright at 9 am so as to maximise the daylight.
 Bring along your lunch like we did and have a little picnic in between.
-If you want to climb till late and cut it close to sunset ( which was incredible by the way), just make sure you have your headlamps with you to walk back to the entrance.
+If you want to climb until late and cut it close to sunset ( which was incredible by the way), just make sure you have your headlamps with you to walk back to the entrance.

 How to get to Siurana Climbing Area?

-Most inbound climbers/ travelers will fly in from Barcelona airport, which makes it easier to communicate if you don’t speak Spanish.
-Rented cars and campervans (popular choice) are available in the terminal.
-If you are traveling from another part of Europe, fly into Reus airport, which saves you more time as it is cut short to an hour.
+Most inbound climbers/ travellers will fly in from Barcelona airport, which makes it easier to communicate if you don’t speak Spanish.
+Rented cars and campervans ( a popular choice) are available in the terminal.
+If you are travelling from another part of Europe, fly into Reus airport where you can hire a car, which saves you more time as it is cut short to an hour.
 If this is your first trip to Spain, spend at least 2-3 days to explore Barcelona, cycle around, see the Sagrada Familia, have some tapas/ churros and check out the shopping belt.